bkaminnski/NrgyInvoicR/README.md

 # Software with Passion: The Guide

-This project contains source code for sample enterprise web application for the course *Software with Passion: The Guide*.
+This project contains source code for sample enterprise web application for my on-line course [Software with Passion: The Guide](https://courses.softwarewithpassion.com/p/theguide).

 ### NrgyInvoicR handles your energy business with speed and ease.